google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ## Override constants

 A **ConstantsProvider** holds all rendering-related constants.
-This includes sizing information and colors.
+This includes sizing information and colours.
 Blockly provides a base **ConstantsProvider** with all required fields set to default values.

 The **ConstantsProvider** `constructor()` sets all static properties, such as `NOTCH_WIDTH` and `NOTCH_HEIGHT`.
 For a full list of properties, see [constants.ts](https://github.com/google/blockly/blob/master/core/renderers/common/constants.ts).